-If the respondent received any payments from Federal, State or Local Farm Programs (excluding conservation payments recorded in Section A and CCC loan payments) in 2011, then check the yes box, and ask question 3.
+If the respondent received any payments from Federal, State or Local Farm Programs (excluding CCC loan payments) in the reference year, then check "Yes", and ask Item 2a.
 It is not imperative that the enumerator fully understand the nuances of all program payments since the respondent should know the source of any payments received.
-If he/she did not receive any of these payments in 2011, then skip to Item 4.
+If he/she did not receive any of these payments in the reference year, then check "No" and skip to Item 3.